Other comprehensive basis of accounting

 An other comprehensive basis of accounting (OCBOA) is a non-GAAP accounting framework that is used to generate financial statements.
 The use of OCBOA may apply when financial statements are needed for a specific purpose, or when the preparer wants to use a simpler system than GAAP that requires fewer disclosures.
 It is frequently less expensive to use an OCBOA to prepare financial statements.
 A downside of using an OCBOA is that the resulting information tends to be skimpier or more summarized than would have been the case if GAAP had been used.

-Here are several common examples of other comprehensive bases of accounting:
+Several common examples of other comprehensive bases of accounting are noted below.

 Related AccountingTools Courses